pinot-contrib/pinot-docs/basics/architecture.md

 #### Query processing

 Every query processed by a broker uses the single-stage engine or the [multi-stage engine](https://docs.pinot.apache.org/reference/multi-stage-engine).
-For single stage queries, the broker does the following:
+For single-stage queries, the broker does the following:

 * Computes query routes based on the routing strategy defined in the [table](components/table/) configuration.
 * Computes the list of segments to query on each [server](components/cluster/server.md).
 (See [routing](operators/tuning/routing.md) for further details on this process.)